RedisLabs/redislabs-docs/content/modules/redisearch/commands.md

 ---
-Title: RediSearch commands
+Title: Search and query commands
 linkTitle: Commands
-description: Lists RediSearch commands and provides links to the command reference pages.
+description: Lists search and query commands and provides links to the command reference pages.
 weight: 25
 alwaysopen: false
 toc: "false"
 categories: ["Modules"]
 ---

-The following table lists RediSearch commands.
+The following table lists search and query commands.
 See the command links for more information about each command's syntax, arguments, and examples.

 | Command | Redis Enterprise Software | Redis Cloud<br />Flexible & Annual | Redis Cloud<br />Free & Fixed | Description |
 |:--------|:----------------------|:-----------------|:-----------------|:------|